inoas/gleam-elixir-phoenix-liveview-counter/docs/slides/slides.md

    - Not every feature one could think of or desire is implemented.
    - The language interface/surface is being kept small for this reason.
    - It should be easy to pick up.
+   - Powerful type inference to get started or for the lazy (appears if types are optional or dynamic).
 2. Compiles to targets Erlang and JavaScript.
    - Once there is more financial support the main developer would like to add C/native as a compile target.
 3. The compiler is written in Rust: